hpoharvard/campusmaplivedata/README.md

-# Campus Map Real Time Data
+# Campus Map Live Data
 This repository contains the scripts that manage the live data for the Harvard University Campus Map